zuri-training/Team_26_Repo-Proj_Price_Compare/backend/crawlers/info.md

 # Scrapping Jumia

-Jumia website returns a json response behind the scence.
+Jumia website returns a json response behind the scence(to see what that look like run see the json file which has been cut to the products field because of lots of data`).
 This json formatted response can be used by setting the DEFAULT_REQUEST_HEADER to

 	{
 		'Accept' : 'application/json',